 - Dram Shop Act.
 If a wrongful death claim is based on Colorado’s Dram Shop Act, then the claim must be filed against a social host within one year after the service of alcohol.

 Once the statute of limitations expires, you are typically barred from filing a wrongful death lawsuit.
 Therefore, it is crucial to consult with an experienced Denver wrongful death attorney as soon as possible.
-At Gerash Steiner Blanton, P.C., we act quickly to preserve evidence, build a strong case, and ensure you meet all deadlines to protect your claim.
+At Gerash Steiner, P.C., we act quickly to preserve evidence, build a strong case, and ensure you meet all deadlines to protect your claim.

 Frequently Asked Questions